samiransen23/bAIes-SM-fork2/benchmark/README.md

 # bAIes-SM benchmark
-## Data to reproduce the bAIes model benchmark
+## Data to reproduce the bAIes benchmark

 Details about the systems used in our benchmark are reported in the table below.
 Instructions to install [GROMACS](https://www.gromacs.org) and [PLUMED](https://www.plumed.org)